Travel to North Lake Tahoe

 We have also created a comprehensive Know Before You Go Informational Guide that provides tips and recommendations to best prepare for your North Lake Tahoe adventures.

 Please note that face coverings or masks are now required when outside the home in California and Nevada.
-Here are the exact details on the California mandate, and here are the exact details on the Nevada mandate – please help us limit the spread while you’re enjoying the region.
+Here are the exact details on the California mandate, and here are the exact details on the Nevada mandate.
+Please help us limit the spread while you’re enjoying the region, Mask Up!

 Restaurant and Business Updates